vis-kid/octopress_drafts_previewer/source/_posts/2015-11-13-Middleman-Bascis-02.markdown

 end

 ```
+Actually you just need to uncomment these lines under your **:build** block.
 The next time you use **middleman build** the assets in your **/build** folder will all be uglified and slim.
 Below are two small examples how this code actually ends up looking:

 **Minified CSS under /build/stylesheets/all.css**: